 Every organisation runs on resources: the essential assets in running the business and providing the value (defined earlier) to customers.
 Like the other elements, this can come in many forms.

-- Human resources: if you’re providing personalized value or have a model that requires a lot of staff, the cost and training of employees need to be considered.
+Human resources: if you’re providing personalised value or have a model that requires a lot of staff, the cost and training of employees need to be considered.

 Very few companies survive on their own.
 Identifying and preparing key partnerships is essential for long term survivability.
 Here are the primary partnerships that you’ll typically need to consider.